deeedob/ddob.me/content/blog/hello-world/index.md

   >
 </div>

-Hello!
+Hey!
 My name is Dennis, also known as **DDob**, and this is my personal website.
 I have been wanting a place where all of my work can live together, from my music and blog posts to the many (technical) projects I am working on.
 Until now, everything has been scattered across the internet, which never felt right.
 This is where I start bringing it all home.

 ## Why I am building my own space